-Each exam is cumulative with the mid-term exams focusing on the specified chapters.

-Exams may be rescheduled at the discretion of the instructor, but they MUST BE completed within 48 hours of the scheduled exam.

-You may use a 3x5 inch index card with handwritten notes for each midterm exam.

-You are expected to bring a calculator with log/antilog/exponential functions for each exam.

-Cheating on exams is taken very seriously and results in automatic and immediate failure of the course.
+- Each exam is cumulative with the mid-term exams focusing on the specified chapters. - Exams may be rescheduled at the discretion of the instructor, but they MUST BE completed within 48 hours of the scheduled exam. - You may use a 3x5 inch index card with handwritten notes for each midterm exam. - Bring a calculator with log/antilog/exponential functions for each exam.
+No calculators will be provided and phones may not be used during exams. - Cheating on exams is taken very seriously and results in automatic and immediate failure of the course. - If you average above 90% on the mid-term exams, you do not have to take the final exam.